 - Equipped with a powerful Dual-Field™ motor that can operate under excessive load for extended periods.

-- Super lightweight all-steel design that weighs only 14 lbs. and is very mobile with its 16-inch rubber wheels.
+- Super lightweight yet heavy-duty steel design that weighs only 14 lbs. is very mobile with its 16-inch rubber wheels.

 What is the Best Miter Saw?

-The DEWALT DWS 779 Sliding Compound Miter Saw is the king of miter saws in 2020.
-While its 12-inch blade make the saw slightly bulkier to store, it does offer way more versatility than a 7.5-inch or 10-inch miter saw.
+The DEWALT DWS 779 is the king of miter saws in 2020.
+While its 12-inch blade makes the saw slightly bulkier to store, it does offer way more versatility than a 7.5-inch or 10-inch miter saw.